ad1822/ad1822/README.md

 Hi there!
 I'm AYUSH. 👋
-I'm a passionate computer science student , exploring the ever-evolving world of technology.
+<br>I'm a passionate computer science student , exploring the ever-evolving world of technology.
 <br>🌱 Learning and Improving.

-📫 How to reach me ...
+<br>📫 How to reach me ...
 <br>ayushdumasia00@gmail.com